 You can find flight deals to Manila on indirect routes as well as direct flights that leave daily from Sydney and on select days from Melbourne, Cairns and Darwin.

 Compare prices for your exact dates:

-Valid for travel from 15 January - 30 March 2019 with Scoot.
-Destinations include Hong Kong, Manila, Phuket, Singapore, Athens and more.
+Valid for travel from 7 May - 30 November 2019.
+Destinations include Shanghai, Manila, Phuket, Bangkok, Tokyo, Singapore and more.
 Sample fare is Perth-Singapore.

 Valid for travel until 30 June 2019.
 Sample fare is Perth-Tokyo.
 Booking must be made 50 days in advance.
 Destinations include New York, Chicago, Boston, Los Angeles, San Francisco, Washington D.C., Vancouver, Toronto, China, Taiwan, Japan, Philippines, Vietnam, Thailand, India, Amsterdam, Barcelona and more.

 Up to 30% off: Australia-wide flights from $79 each way

 4 Jan 2019